 Hosted Rentals.
 Hosted rentals, or the temporary rental of one or two rooms in a house occupied by the owner, are currently regulated in SCCC Section 13.10.690.
 Subsection (E) is proposed for amendment to eliminate language related to recognizing "existing rentals" at the time the ordinance was first implemented, and to otherwise bring the code into alignment with the recent amendments to the County's related vacation rental regulations.
-The changes recognize the new waiting list procedures and maintain the current limit of 250 hosted rentals, while further limiting hosted rentals by area and block within the designated Live Oak Designated Area (LODA), the expanded Seacliff/Aptos/La Selva Designated Area (SALSDA), and the Davenport/Swanton Designated Area (DASDA).
-Violation language consistent with the amendments to the vacation rental ordinance has also been proposed.
-No changes are proposed to the performance standards for hosted rentals.
+The changes recognize the new waiting list procedures and maintain the current limit of 250 hosted rentals, while further limiting hosted rentals by area and block within the designated Live Oak Designated Area (LODA), the expanded Seacliff/Aptos/La Selva Designated Area (SALSDA), and the Davenport/Swanton Designated Area

-Temporary Permits Study Session Planning Commission Agenda: July 8, 2020 Page 4 of 4
+Temporary Permits Public Hearing Planning Commission Agenda: July 22, 2020 Page 5 of 6